lajanki/markov_text_generator/README.md

 ```
 python text_generator.py data/training/fairytales --train
 ```
-This creates a .cache file, which is an sqlite database of the n-grams parsed from the source texts.
+This creates a fairytales.cache file in the data folder, which is an sqlite database of the n-grams parsed from the source texts.

 Then, run
 ```